isomerpages/pa-corp/_our-network/Wisma Geylang Serai/Facilities.md

 #### Community Spaces
 **Serai Square / Open Plaza** - The Open Plaza is an open atrium that is ideal for hosting events of various scales

-**Event Piazza ** -  The Event Piazza is a multi-purpose atrium,  anchored by a main stage with audio visual equipment.
+**Event Piazza** -  The Event Piazza is a multi-purpose atrium,  anchored by a main stage with audio visual equipment.
 These spaces are open for corporate bookings.

+**Media Studio (coming soon)** - The Media Studio is a professional studio with recording and broadcasting capabilities.
+From live webcasts of events at WGS to productions by aspiring vloggers, the studio will produce content for everyone in the community.

+**Gelanggang @ WGS  (coming soon)** - The Gelanggang (Open Court) will house several sports courts.
+It will complement the existing sport facilities, creating a well-rounded and versatile sports area within the W

+**Wisma Geylang Serai (WGS) Mall** - The Wisma Geylang Serai (WGS) Mall features heritage stores that offer exclusive and unique wares for the community.
+These stores offer local Singaporean products, run workshops and conduct hands-on demonstrations to engage the local community and tourists alike.
+This leisure and lifestyle section of WGS also includes Food and Beverages outlets offering Halal options.

+**Link Bridge** - A link bridge connects the Geylang Serai Market to WGS and the future development within the Geylang Serai Precinct.

+**Silver Circle Senior Care Centre**